 Customs Compliance Standards

-Shippers that work with international suppliers and ship products internationally must comply with stringent standards from U.S. and international customers authorities.
+Shippers that work with international suppliers and ship products internationally must comply with stringent standards from U.S. and international customs authorities.
 Each of these authorities will have different requirements and processes for classifying goods, properly labeling packages, and paying the appropriate duties or taxes.
 Shippers must be rigorous about customs compliance to avoid delays, fines, and legal issues and keep their international relations profitable.

 Hazmat Compliance Standards